 The tubercle technology – the next evolution stage for rotor blades

 Tubercles on the leading edges of the rotor blades produce partial air swirls, transport energy to the boundary layer on the top surfaces of the airfoils, and improve the stall characteristics.
 Lessening the abrupt changes in buoyancy and resistance on the rotor blades leads to a reduction in vibrations.

 Retrofitting – for aerodynamic optimisation

-TEG offers manufacturers of wind turbines support in constructing flow-optimised airfoils.
+TEG offers manufacturers of wind turbines support in designing flow-optimised airfoils.
 In future, an easy-to-install retrofit kit made of glass fibre-reinforced plastic (GRP) will be available for retrospectively optimising existing wind turbines.

 Advantages of the tubercle technology

 Retrofitting leads to a significant reduction in loads.

 - Less stress on critical components